 Regular tardiness to school impacts your child's and other students' learning, often resulting in poor academic progress.
-Teachers check students' attendance daily at 09.00 am and make records in the ManageBac attendance.
+MYP subject teachers have the right to consider the students' tardiness and absenteeism as the factor which decreases overall levels and final grades in case students missed opportunity to demonstrate conceptual understanding, knowledge, and skills, therefore not enough learning evidence was provided.
+Teachers check students' attendance daily at 08.45 am and make records in the ManageBac attendance.
+It is parents' responsibility to write attendance notifications on ManageBac every time when the child is absent or is late, including the reason.
 If students are frequently late, the school administration will send notification letters home.
 The number of tardy days is noted on the school report.

-If you need to take your child home during the school day, please inform the homeroom teachers beforehand.
-Homeroom teachers give a special permission-slip that will be signed by one of the responsible administrators.
-The signed slip should be shown to security guards when leaving the school campus.
-Students are not allowed to leave the school campus without the appropriate signed special slip.
+If you need to take your child home during the school day, please inform the homeroom teachers beforehand (via ManageBac).
+Homeroom teachers complete a special early leave permission slip that will be signed by one of the MYP administrators.
+The signed early leave slip will be shown to security guards when a child is leaving the school campus.
+Students are not allowed to leave the school campus without the appropriate signed early leave permission slip.